dlee1828/dlee1828.github.io/markdown/make-phony.md

 This happens because Make thinks that your rule is attempting to build a file called `install`, and it notices that this file already exists.

-The solution is to declare certain targets as phony, indicating that they don’t correspond to actual files.
+The solution is to declare certain targets phony, indicating that they don’t correspond to actual files.
 We do this by listing all phony targets as dependencies of a built-in target called `.PHONY`.

 ```makefile
 .PHONY: clean install